5 Best Helmet Chin Mounts Ranked - Pros and Cons

 Cons: Only suitable for motocross style helmets, not compatible with full face, sportbike style, helmets.
 Quite bulky.
 Adhesive 3M Dual-Lock may be semipermanent or at least, very difficult to remove.

-Why did we rank this first?
-We ranked this product first because of how versatile it is.
+Why did we rank this second?
+We ranked this product second because of how versatile it is.
 The flexible plastic allows this chin mount to adjust to various motocross helmet widths.
-It's also quite well reviewed and ranked on Amazon, coming in with a 4.6 rating at time of writing.
+It's also quite well reviewed and ranked on Amazon, coming in with a 4.5 rating at time of writing.
 This is also one of the two helmet mounts that was in the market before us.
-At $32.99, you can't go wrong with this well produced mount for motocross helmets.
+At $29.99, you can't go wrong with this well produced mount for motocross helmets.

 3. SoPro Mount